-This is the Northwest Minnesota Birding Report for Thursday, August 17, 2017 sponsored by the Detroit Lakes Regional Chamber of Commerce.
-You may also hear this report by calling (218)847-5743 or 1-800-433-1888.
+This is the Northwest Minnesota Birding Report for Thursday, April 2, 2020 sponsored by the Detroit Lakes Regional Chamber of Commerce.

 Pennington County, MN